Milstein/earn-stack/post.md

     });
 ```

 On the server, handle GET and POST calls on path `"/"`.
-On received the call, the function will either extract items from list or push a new item on the list:
+On receiving the call, the function will either extract items from list or push a new item on the list:
 ```javascript
 api.get('/',function(req,res){
 	client.lrange('mylist','0','-1',function(err,reply){